Victoria finds the galas, furs, and limos are just to pass the time between assassinations.

 - In Worm, both Gallant and Triumph easily qualify, being sons of wealthy families who became superheroes.

-- It's implied through some dialogue and Word of God that Walter "Doc" Hartford from Adventures of the Galaxy Rangers is actually from a very wealthy background.
+- It's implied through dialogue and Word of God that Walter "Doc" Hartford from Adventures of the Galaxy Rangers is actually from a very wealthy background.
 But we never find out why he's in the Rangers, aside from series creator Robert Mandel saying he joined it "reluctantly."
 A common Fanon theory is that he's a Boxed Crook who ran afoul of the law with his Playful Hacker antics.

 - Will Harangue on Ben 10: Ultimate Alien works as a TV news anchor and pundit, but he can somehow afford to spend $170 million on a giant combat mech for the sole purpose of attacking Ben Tennyson.